 This course introduces students to the governance of science and engineering.
 Course topics include the overall context for science and engineering policy, the public policy process and institutions involved in that process, and several current science and engineering public policy issues.
 The course includes a combination of role-playing exercises, debates, and field trips, as well as traditional lectures.

 Strategic corporate social responsibility (CSR) is about how a company resolves the dilemmas around its core product or service, how that product is produced, and how and to whom it is marketed.
 In effect, multi-national corporations which have a business model that uses profit to fuel constant innovation in new products, now have to include, for example, programs to reduce emissions, carbon trading, fair trade practices, and differential pricing of generic drugs in poor developing countries that demonstrate the potential for CSR; others illustrate the continuing limitations.
-The object of this course is to make students aware of international business situations that require moral reflection, judgement and decision, while revealing the complexities that often surround business choices and the formation of public policies.
+The object of this course is to make students aware of international business situations that require moral reflection, judgment, and decision while revealing the complexities that often surround business choices and the formation of public policies.
 Learning through cases of irresponsible actions as well as responsible behavior, the course focuses attention on the study of international business circumstances in which hard choices must be made under complex conditions of uncertainty and disagreement.
 Students who receive credit for 255 may not receive credit for Economics 352.
 Similarly, students who receive credit for Economics 352 may not receive credit for 255.

 Prerequisite: Econ 101, Econ 218 or permission of instructor